WORKGROUPS

 “The working group ‘Digital Twin Concept’ provides the perfect framework not only to discuss innovative and value adding ideas around the topic of Digital Twins, but also to prepare and initiate their implementation in practice.”

-— Rüdiger Fritz, Twindustrial
+— Rüdiger Fritz

 “In the working group, we discuss current concepts and challenges related to the standardized digital twin (AAS) as the main concept to ensure interoperability for relevant Industry 4.0 use cases.
 The objectives are best practices and guidelines to bring the use of standardized digital twins into production and thus drive the implementation of Industry 4.0 among OI4 members and their customers.”